Kwakers01/Jellyfin-Physical-DVDs-and-Blurays/README.md

 I then used tsMuxer (windows version) to create the BDMV directory files (BIG THANKS to the tsMuxer team).

 ------------------------------------------------------------------------------------------------------------------------------------------------------
-# Adding DVD / Blu-ray Icons to Posters
+# Adding DVD / Blu-ray Icons to Posters (Linux Mint)

 ## Requirements

 * Bash needs to be installed on the system (cmd$ bash --version.)
+* Nemo File Manager (for XFCE install using Software Manager)
 * Jellyfin Server needs to be installed on the system (cmd$ jellyfin --version)
 * You DO NOT need root access (sudo) to install and run this application.